verifa/website/posts/jabra-devops-case-study.md

 ---

-**Verifa continues to help Jabra on their journey towards DevOps for their new Android-based video collaboration products.**
+**Verifa continues to help Jabra on their DevOps journey for their new Android-based video collaboration products.**

 ***